RomDeffayet/Bipedal_robot_walk/README.md

-# Making a Robot walk
+# Teaching a Robot to walk

 This python file implements the **Augmented Random Search** algorithm.
 I did it as a midterm assignment for [Move37](https://www.theschool.ai/courses/move-37-course/), a [School of AI](https://www.theschool.ai) course.